Siddhant51/note-it-frontend/README.md

 ### Prerequisites

 - Node.js and npm installed
-- MongoDB account for database (update the connection string in `.env`)
+- MongoDB account for the database (update the connection string in `.env`)

 ### Installation